Yomguithereal/baobab/README.md

 ##### Tree level

-You can bind a React component to a Baobab tree and register one or more cursors.
-Cursors registered to a component will have their contents bound to the `this.state.cursor` (or `this.state.cursors` if registering multiple cursors).
+You can bind a React component to a Baoba tree cursors.
+Cursors bound to a component will have their values attached to `this.state.cursor` (or `this.state.cursors` if registering multiple cursors).

 ###### Single cursor binding:

 Registering a cursor is as simple as defining a path.

 ```jsx
 var tree = new Baobab({
   users: ['John', 'Jack'],